avelino/roamresearch-export-block/README.md

 A Roam Research extension that exports blocks (together with their children) to multiple formats, keeping the structure and formatting ready to paste into other applications.

+**Inspired by [logseq-export-block](https://github.com/avelino/logseq-export-block)** - A similar plugin for Logseq that served as the foundation for this Roam Research adaptation.

 ## Features

 - Export Roam blocks with their children to multiple formats